What does a Tooling Engineer do?

 - Bachelor’s degree in Mechanical Engineering, Industrial Engineering, or a related field.

-- Strong understanding of CAD software and manufacturing processes.
+- Strong knowledge of CAD software and 3D modeling tools.

 - Excellent problem-solving skills and attention to detail.